Ep.76: The Art of Fully Living with Tal Gur

-Tal: Well, to me, like similar to you, I love challenges.
-Actually, it’s in my DNA?
-All right, like grow, in general.
+Tal: Well, to me, similar to you, I love challenges.
+Actually, it’s in my DNA, like to grow, in general.
 So I usually challenge myself to grow.
 And a lot of time, I grow in different directions.
 You know, again, my first year of my journey was the year of socializing.
 I actually did a little partying and a lot of stuff.
-I learned English in high-level English.
+I learned English in high-level English [situations].
 But overall, the way I look at it is, you can look at your life and say, “Where do I want to grow?
 Where do I want to grow right now?”
 It could actually be in … I don’t know … in the year of love, right?
-Asking yourself, like, am I loving the best way I can?
-Am I loving myself unconditionally and other unconditionally?
+Ask yourself, “Am I loving the best way I can?
+Am I loving myself unconditionally, and others unconditionally?”
 When I think about it, actually, this is the ultimate goal really.

 We’re here to train to love.
 That’s what I feel.
 We have all those challenges along the way, all those relationship and whatever, and we actually really train.
 We exercise, and I feel like it’s building this.
-You’re building yourself to get to a point, where you can actually like not only love yourself but others as well and being happy with who you are and so forth.
-And a lot of time, you need like this … I don’t know … going to Bally for 30 days of yoga.
-Again, it’s a container; it’s a journey, but along the way, you grow.
+You’re building yourself to get to a point, where you can actually not only love yourself, but others as well, and be happy with who you are and so forth.
+And a lot of time, you need like this [other goal, like] going to Bally for 30 days of yoga.
+Again, it’s a container; it’s a journey, and along the way, you grow.
 You become a different person from when you started the journey.

-Tal: Well I feel, first of all, the goal needs to be something that is really inspired.
-It doesn’t have to be a big goal, but something that you really, you know, there’s inspiration in it, because motivation is really important.
+Tal: Well, I feel the goal needs to be something that is really inspired.
+It doesn’t have to be a big goal, but something that there’s inspiration in, because motivation is really important.
 Especially if the goal is big.
-If there’s not enough fuel behind it, if there’s not enough why, like a big why behind it, you may quit or you may like go back to your old habits.
+If there’s not enough fuel behind it, if there’s not enough “why”, like a big why behind it, you may quit, or you may go back to your old habits.
 So yeah, like big motivation, inspiration, that kind of thing.

-I think I read somewhere that 90-plus percent of New Year’s resolutions fail, and I think it’s because a lot of people, they just like set the goal, but they don’t really prepare for it.
-Preparation can also even … It’s about creating space in your life, just like clearing a little bit of your calendar and those things.
+I think I read somewhere that 90-plus percent of New Year’s resolutions fail, and I think it’s because a lot of people just set the goal, but they don’t really prepare for it.
+Preparation is about creating space in your life, just like clearing a little bit of your calendar and those things.
 So I feel the preparation may be very, very important.

 Robyn: That is very solid advice.
-So, to wrap up, where can people learn more about you and where can they get your new book?
+So, to wrap up, where can people learn more about you, and where can they get your new book?
 Tell a little bit about your book.

 Robyn: The Art of Fully Living by Tal Gur, everyone.
 Tal, you’re an inspiration.
 Thanks so much for being with us.
 I really love what you’ve done and the way that you share it with all of us.